Be careful what you ask for. You just might get it!

 After living together for two years, we got married and are still together to this day.
 That was over forty years ago!
 WOW!

 My drinking was never an issue during our first few years together.
-She wasn't much of a drinker and we were happy in our new life together.
+She was not much of a drinker and we were happy in our new life together.
 But eventually my drinking became an issue.
-Understand, I wasn't a daily drinker.
+Understand, I was not a daily drinker.
 I was what is referred to as a binge drinker.
 I liked to go out about once a month and tie one on.
 I still did not see myself as an alcoholic, because (at that time) I could take it or leave it.
-It wasn't something I had to do.
+It was not something I had to do.
 It was something I enjoyed doing.
 But eventually it became a problem again.

 There was an AA clubhouse about a mile from the house my wife and I bought in the fall of '97.
 In June of 1999, Monday through Friday, I attended the noon AA meeting.
 I did not tell my wife.
 I did not tell anyone.
 This went on for about a month and every Friday night I would go to my favorite watering-hole and get totally plastered.